Charlychee/Orientation-Tracking-And-Image-Reconstruction/README.md

 ```

 ## Image Reconstruction
 We make the assumption that a given image lies on a sphere of radius 1 meter away from the rotating body.
-We also assume that the camera has a 60 degree horizontal and 45 degree field of view.
+We also assume that the camera has a 60 degree horizontal and 45 degree vertical field of view.

 With these assumptions, we can project every pixel in the image onto a 3D sphere.
 Then we can inscribe the sphere into a cylinder with radius 1 meter and height 2 meters and project the pixels on the sphere onto the cylinder.
 Then, we unwrap the cylinder to result with our rectangular panorama.